DataCampM2DSSAF/suivi-du-data-camp-zeta-team/README.md

 - Hoang, Mehdi & Mohammed : Commencer directement sur le rapport
 - Ayoub : Finir le contenu pour la modélisation simple : Ridge, LASSO, GLM, ... pour 2 jours.
 Intervenir sur le rapport dès le 19 mars.

+## 17/03
+A first plan for the report

+0. Introduction
+Purpose of the competition
+Structure of the report and Summary of used techniques and their results

+1. Data description
+Copy full description of the data with modification Add some points if needed

+2. Exploratory data analysis
+Explain that we analyze variables in group by their meaning  and want to deduce some cross effect if possible
+a.
+Target variables: very short but needed
+b.
+Transaction DT and Delta variables: need to explore more because no
+c.
+TransactionAmt and ProductCD: already included in the notebook
+d.
+Card variables: already included in the notebook but need to shorten
+e.
+Address, distance and email domain variables: same as above
+f.
+C-counting variables: same as above
+g.
+M-matching variables: same as above
+h.
+Ensemble of Vega variables: need to release 1 graphique on their PCA

+3. Data preparation
+Summary all the preparation based on the 2nd section New engineering variables: those variables are based on personal view, experience or kaggle notebook reference with explaination
+Quick talk about the possible modeling on this problem regrading of the data structure -> Deep learning may not a good choice.
+Tree model should work, also the classical model should be tested in order to see their performance, their weakness and strength in a real problematic.
+4. Classical Machine Learning models
+Present shortly the result -> conclude on the performance Analyze the result -> Even the bad performance by comparing with the leaderboard, we may find some interesting points that could be useful for the preprocessing of the next advanced modeling
+5. Boosting tree-based models
+Brief introduction of the theorical party.
+Linked the traditional GB with the 2  (or 3) advanced boosting model : LGBM, catboost (XGB)
+a.
+LGBM
+The context depending on intervener
+b.	catboost
+		The context depending on intervener
+6. Final model (if enough time) combine all the modeling and the engineering above to build the best model
+7. Conclusion